Calculus rules for proximal {\epsilon}-subdifferentials and inexact proximity operators for weakly convex functions: Introduction

 \paragraph{Weak convexity}

 Weak convexity can be considered as a special case of the general notions of $\gamma$-paraconvexity and $\alpha(\cdot)$-paraconvexity that were studied by, among others, Jourani and Rolewicz \cite{jourani1996Subdifferentiability,Rolewicz1979paraconvex,rolewicz2005paraconvex}.
 For a general characterisation in Hilbert spaces, weakly convex functions can be expressed as the difference between a convex function and a quadratic function.
-This class includes all the convex functions and all the smooth (but not necessarily convex) functions with a Lipschitz continuous gradient, together with many other interesting non-convex functions.
-Examples of weakly convex functions appearing in data analysis can be found in \cite{davis2019stochastic} and in \cite{bohm2021variable}.
-The growing interest in the use of this class of function in many fields of applications suggested the necessity of a careful analysis of their properties in terms of subdifferentials and proximal operators, which is the core of the present work. \paragraph{Proximal Subdifferentials} It has already been observed that the concept of subdifferential which is particularly suitable when defining criticality for weakly convex functions is that of \textit{proximal subdifferential} (see {\em e.g.}\ \cite{Davis2017ProximallyGuidedStochasticSubgradient,Davis2018SubgradientMethodsSharpWeaklyConvex}).
-There exists a vast literature devoted to proximal subdifferentials, see {\em e.g.}\ in the finite dimensional case, the monograph by Rockafellar and Wets \cite{RockWets1998Variational}, in Hilbert spaces the work by Bernards and Thibault \cite{Bernard2005_ProxRegular}.
+This class includes all the convex functions and all the smooth (but not necessarily convex) functions with a Lipschitz continuous gradient, together with many other interesting non-convex functions. \paragraph{Proximal Subdifferentials} It has already been observed that the concept of subdifferential which is particularly suitable when defining criticality for weakly convex functions is that of \textit{proximal subdifferential} (see {\em e.g.}\ \cite{Davis2017ProximallyGuidedStochasticSubgradient,Davis2018SubgradientMethodsSharpWeaklyConvex}).
+There exists a vast literature devoted to proximal subdifferentials, see {\em e.g.}\ in the finite dimensional case, the monograph by Rockafellar and Wets \cite{RockWets1998Variational}, in Hilbert spaces the work by Bernard and Thibault \cite{Bernard2005_ProxRegular}.
 In these monographs and papers, the proximal subdifferential at a given $x_{0}$ is defined locally, in the sense that there exists a neighbourhood $V$ of $x_0$ and a constant $C\ge0$, such that for every $x\in V$,

 In our developments we make use of a property that holds in the class of paraconvex functions, called \textit{globalisation property}.
-Precisely, in the class of paraconvex functions, if \eqref{eq:intro:prox_sub} holds, then it holds globally over the whole space (see Def. \ref{def:paraconvexity} and Prop. \ref{prop:globalisation}).
-More on the \textit{globalization property} can be found in \cite{rolewicz1993globalization}.
+Precisely, in the class of paraconvex functions, if inequality \eqref{eq:intro:prox_sub} holds in a neighbourhood of $x_0$, then it holds globally over the whole space for every $x\in\X$ with the same constant $C$ (see Prop. \ref{prop:globalisation} and Def. \ref{def:proximal_subdifferential}).
+This property allows us to treat the proximal subdifferential as a global tool - exactly as the convex subdifferential is treated with respect to convex functions - and deduce results in analogy to the convex setting.
+More on the \textit{globalisation property} can be found in \cite{rolewicz1993globalization}.